 Kepiting Saus Padang is similar to Singaporean Chili Crab.
-In fact, kepiting saus padang is not sold at Padangese resturants, but it’s available at most seafood restaurants in the country, especially street food hawkers.
+In fact, Kepiting Saus Padang is not sold at Minangese restaurants (Restoran Padang), but it’s available at most seafood restaurants in the country, especially street food hawkers.
 They also sell another variant of Saus Padang with clam or mussel.

 modified by me

 water for boiling the mussels

 6 cm length gingerroot, minced

 3 tbsp Indonesian hot sauce (or put as much as desired), I used sambal cap jempol

 water to boil (you will need more ginger and garlic) or oil for deep frying

 sugar and salt as desired

 5 bird chilies (you can put as less/much as desired)